Men and Emotions: How to Be Vulnerable as a Man and Why

 What is vulnerability?

+Vulnerability is choosing to let your defenses down in a bid to connect with other people.
+It’s exposing ourselves to new experiences, feelings, and emotions.
 Vulnerability is what makes us humans.
 It is that invisible connection that keeps us in tune with our emotions.
 Also, it helps us connect to other humans on an emotional level.

 For instance, when you choose to tell someone “I love you” for the first time, it requires a great deal of vulnerability.
 This is because you are opening yourself up to the possibility of them saying they don’t love you back or outrightly rejecting your love.

-In a popular TED Talk titled The Power of Vulnerability, Dr. Brene Brown, a vulnerability researcher, and storyteller, perfectly captures the meaning of vulnerability when she says, “Vulnerability sounds like truth and feels like courage.
+In a popular TED Talk titled The Power of Vulnerability, Dr. Brene Brown, a vulnerability researcher and storyteller, perfectly captures the meaning of vulnerability when she says, “Vulnerability sounds like truth and feels like courage.
 Truth and courage aren’t always comfortable, but they are never weakness.”

 This shows that vulnerability is a strength, not a trait representing weakness.